List of 30 Rock characters: Criss Chros

 Jack sets up Liz on a "blind date" with Kevin, a man Jack actually hates, but his true purpose is to introduce Liz to Kevin's "awesome" Lemon-esque young daughter (Bebe Wood).
 After realizing that having children might be a good thing, Criss and Liz subsequently "put a pin" in this idea and decide to "just have some fun".
 Still, Criss is insecure in their relationship, believing that Liz might eventually bail on him.
 In the episode "What Will Happen to the Gang Next Year?", Criss sells his hot dog van to help pay for renovating Liz's apartment.
 Unfortunately he sells the van to "a really nice young guy on meth", who later steals money from a bank.
 Liz sees what she thinks is still Criss' van on a TV news report on the robbery, and thinking that Criss stole the money, tells him she will go to prison in his place.
 Criss considers this a sign that Liz will not bail on him, and later in the episode, when Liz observes that the room Criss is renovating will make a great nursery, they both realize that they are ready to try for a baby, whether biological or adopted.

 As of Season 7, he and Liz are actively trying to have a child.
 Liz's unusual libido starts to make things a bit difficult, but they eventually find what works for them both.
-After a failed pregnancy test, Liz and Criss decide to get married in order to make an adoption process easier.
+After a failed pregnancy test, Liz and Criss decide to get married to facilitate an adoption process.
 They are married in a brief ceremony at City Hall attended by Jack, Dennis Duffy and his family, two homeless men and Tony Bennett.

 Liz and Criss eventually adopt a pair of elementary-school aged twins, Janet and Terry (who are highly reminiscent of Jenna and Tracy).
 Criss briefly goes to work as a dental receptionist, but discovers he much prefers being a stay-at-home father.